-The 13th annual T. Rowe Price Parents, Kids & Money Survey, conducted by Dynata, aimed to understand the basic financial knowledge, attitudes, and behaviors of both parents of kids ages 8 to 14 and their kids ages 8 to 14.
-The survey was fielded from January 25, 2021, through February 5, 2021, with quotas of approximately 49% men and 51% women.
-A total of 2,023 parents of children aged 8 to 14 in the U.S. participated in the representative sample, and the sampling error for the representative sample is +/-2.1% at the 95% confidence interval.
-In addition, a separate oversample of multiple ethnic groups who are parents of children aged 8 to 14 in the U.S. was completed to provide more depth of analysis.
-The ethnic oversample (n=1,018) included African-American/Black parents (n=215); Hispanic/Latino or Spanish-origin parents (n=238); Asian parents (n=219); and other ethnic parents (American Indian, Alaskan Native, Native Hawaiian, or other Pacific Islander (n=404).
-All statistical testing done among subgroups is conducted at the 95% confidence level.
+The 14th annual T. Rowe Price Parents, Kids & Money Survey, conducted by Dynata, aimed to understand the basic financial knowledge, attitudes, and behaviors of both parents and their kids ages 8 to 14.
+The survey was fielded from January 7, 2022, through February 3, 2022, with a total of 2,138 U.S. participants in the representative sample.
+The sampling represents 51% women and 49% men.
+Additionally, the survey included an oversample of African-American/Black parents (n=528), Latinx parents (n=516), and Asian parents (n=505).
+The margin of error for the representative sample is +/-2.1% at the 95% confidence interval.
 Reporting includes only findings that are statistically significant at this level.

 ABOUT T. ROWE PRICE

-Founded in 1937, Baltimore-based T. Rowe Price Group, Inc. (NASDAQ-GS: TROW), is a global investment management organization with $1.52 trillion in assets under management as of March 31, 2020.
+Founded in 1937, Baltimore-based T. Rowe Price Group, Inc. (troweprice.com), is a global investment management organization with $1.54 trillion in assets under management as of February 28, 2022.
 The organization provides a broad array of mutual funds, subadvisory services, and separate account management for individual and institutional investors, retirement plans, and financial intermediaries.
 The company also offers a variety of sophisticated investment planning and guidance tools.
 T. Rowe Price's disciplined, risk-aware investment approach focuses on diversification, style consistency, and fundamental research.
 For more information, visit troweprice.com or our Twitter, YouTube, LinkedIn, Instagram, and Facebook sites.